AE9RB/closure-script/README.md

 * Thread-safe.
 Can handle over a thousand requests per second on a single Mongrel.
 * Performance-tuned http caching that won't manifest stale pages in development.
 * Java REPL so you only pay the Java startup cost once.
-* Server-side templates.
-ERB and Haml or add your own.